sfc-edrd/api-tester/README.md

 # api-tester
-This app will test APIs and assert the result based on pre-defined pameters
+This app will test APIs and confirm the result based on predefined parameters